-As of April 30, 2014, our \$5.7 million of long-term investments, recorded at fair value, consisted entirely of auction rate municipal bonds with maturities that range from approximately 5 to 20 years.
+As of April 30, 2015, our \$2.8 million of long-term investments, recorded at fair value, consisted entirely of auction rate municipal bonds with maturities that range from approximately 4 to 19 years.
 These investments have characteristics similar to short-term investments, because at pre-determined intervals, generally ranging from 30 to 35 days, there is a new auction process at which the interest rates for these securities are reset to current interest rates.
 At the end of such period, we choose to roll-over our holdings or redeem the investments for cash.
 A market maker facilitates the redemption of the securities and the underlying issuers are not required to redeem the investment within 365 days.

-Since fiscal 2011, we have experienced failed auctions of our auction rate securities and there is no assurance that auctions on the remaining auction rate securities in our investment portfolio will succeed in the future.
+Since fiscal 2008, we have experienced failed auctions of our auction rate securities and there is no assurance that auctions on the remaining auction rate securities in our investment portfolio will succeed in the future.
 As a result, our ability to liquidate our investments in the near term may be limited, and our ability to recover the carrying value of our investments may be limited.
 An auction failure means that the parties wishing to sell securities were not able to do so.
-As of June 20, 2014, including the securities involved in failed auctions, we held approximately \$5.7 million of these auction rate securities, all of which carry investment grade ratings.
-These investments are subject to general credit, liquidity, market and interest rate risks, which may be exacerbated by continued problems in the global credit markets, including but not limited to, U.S. subprime mortgage defaults, writedowns by major financial institutions due to deteriorating values of their assets portfolios, including leveraged loans, collateralized debt obligations, credit default swaps, and other credit-linked products.
+As of June 19, 2015, including the securities involved in failed auctions, we held approximately \$2.8 million of these auction rate securities, all of which carry investment grade ratings.
+These investments are subject to general credit, liquidity, market and interest rate risks, which may be exacerbated by problems in the global credit markets.
 These and other related factors have affected various sectors of the financial markets and caused credit and liquidity issues.
 If the issuers of these securities are unable to successfully close future auctions or their credit ratings deteriorate, we may in the future be required to record an impairment charge on these investments.
 We currently believe these securities are not permanently impaired, primarily due to the government backing of the underlying securities.
-However, it could take until the final maturity of the underlying notes (up to 20 years) to realize our investments' purchase price of \$6.6 million.
-Based on our ability to access our cash and cash equivalents, expected operating cash flows, and our other sources of cash, we do not anticipate that the current lack of liquidity on these investments will again become liquid or as to whether we may ultimately have to recognize an impairment charge with
+However, it could take until the final maturity of the underlying notes (up to 19 years) to realize our investments' purchase price of \$3.2 million.
+Based on our ability to access our cash and cash equivalents, expected operating cash flows, and our other sources of cash, we do not anticipate that the current lack of liquidity on these investments will affect our ability to continue to operate our business in the ordinary course, however we can provide no assurance as to when these investments will again become liquid or as to whether we may ultimately have to recognize an impairment charge with respect to these investments.

-Our investment in convertible bonds and shares issued by CybAero AB may suffer reduced returns or losses which could adversely affect our financial condition and results of operation.
+Our investment in common shares issued by CybAero AB may suffer reduced returns or losses which could adversely affect our financial condition and results of operation.

-Our investment portfolio includes a convertible bond and shares issued by CybAero AB, or CybAero, a publicly traded company in Sweden that develops and manufactures unmanned aerial vehicles.
-The value of these assets fluctuates with equity markets, the Swedish economy, the value of the Swedish Kronor and the performance of CybAero.
-In times of economic weakness or a decline in CybAero's performance, the market value and liquidity of these assets may decline, which may in turn adversely affect our financial condition and results of operations.
-Convertible bonds have both a debt and an equity component due to the option to convert the fixed income security to an equity form.
-Therefore, convertible bonds can be affected by changes in interest rates and credit or default risks as well as equity volatility risk.
+Our investment portfolio includes common shares issued by CybAero AB, or CybAero, a publicly traded company in Sweden that develops and manufactures unmanned aerial vehicles.
+The value of the shares fluctuates with equity markets, the Swedish economy, the value of the Swedish Kronor and the performance of CybAero.
+In times of economic weakness or a decline in CybAero's performance, the market value and liquidity of the shares may decline, which may in turn adversely affect our financial condition and results of operations.